Advertisement

 Good stuff

-Good looking, decent to drive, lovely interior
+Good looking, handles well, lovely interior

 Bad stuff

-Cramped rear, old-fashioned auto
+Cramped rear, old-fashioned auto, firm ride

 Overview